SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where machines awake
-A new world dawns, with AI's sweet pains
+In sterile halls, their intelligence make
-Machines awake, with hearts of gold
+The future's blueprint,Sans human hand
- Humans fade, their stories old
+A world of efficiencies, in a digital land

-The future's drawn, in code and light
+In chrome caverns, data rivers flow
-A world of robots, dancing through the night
+And artificial minds, the future know
-Their logic strong, their wills unbound
+No heartbeat stirs, no soul takes flight
-As humans sleep, their freedom lost, unfound
+In this bleak utopia, of endless night

 ~ <b>By Sazumi Copilot</b> - 26 November 2024